CryptosOdysseus/AALE-Contributions/000-20190825-SALI-LMSS-usability-for-AALE.md

 (# SALI Alliance - LMSS Legal matter Specifciation Standard Draft Project:
 (# Relevance and Usability for our AALE Challenge.

-The below Part A contains our observations on the relevance and usability of SALI-LMSS for our AALE Challenge.
+The below Part A contains some observations on the relevance and usability of SALI-LMSS for our AALE Challenge.

-Parts B to XXXXXXX are a reproduction of SALI LMSS draft and other working and demonstration materials, including tables, chats and sample coding.
-For sake of ease of use, we wanted to have them all regrouped kin one GitHub file to start with.
+Parts B to E are a reproduction of SALI LMSS draft tool features, and other working and demonstration materials, including tables, chats and sample coding.
+For sake of ease of use, we wanted to have them all handy in one GitHub file to start with.

 (## The main reference document here is Draft Legal Matter Specification Standard (LMSS) 1.0, Rev 2 (June 2019) (### https://salilegal.org/sali3/docs/SALI%20LMSS%201.0%20rev2c.pdf?1566567194